Business leaders call for same-sex marriage to be introduced in Northern Ireland

 John O’Doherty, director of the Rainbow Project which advocates for same-sex marriage, said it represented leadership from a sector which could not be ignored.

-He said their impact had already been “awesome”, including supporting LGBT employees and colleagues to bring their whole selves to work and revising policies and programmes aimed at promoting diversity and inclusion.
+He said their impact had already been "awesome", including supporting LGBT employees/colleagues to bring their whole selves to work and revising policies aimed at promoting diversity and inclusion.

-“They can hold their heads high and know that they are respected and supported and valued by their employers.
-Parents who fear for their children, you have shown them that they are not only welcome but celebrated.”
+"They can hold their heads high and know that they are respected and supported and valued by their employers."

-He highlighted the brain drain from Northern Ireland at a time when firms are competing to attract the best talent for their multi-national operations.

-The joint letter from businesses said: “As employers we encourage and welcome diversity and inclusion in our workforce and recognise the rights of our lesbian, gay, bisexual and/or transgender employees to be themselves and to live and work free from discrimination, prejudice or exclusion.

-“A diverse, outward-looking and inclusive society is essential to create a vibrant and competitive economy and a prosperous future for Northern Ireland.

-“To achieve that goal, we believe our people should have equal access to the same rights, entitlements, responsibilities and freedoms enjoyed elsewhere in the United Kingdom.”
+O'Doherty said in order to achieve a prosperous future for Northern Ireland, "We believe our people should have equal access to the same rights, entitlements, responsibilities and freedoms enjoyed elsewhere in the United Kingdom."

 DUP leader Arlene Foster has attended a PinkNews event at Stormont at the invitation of Citi.